PACZone/pactus-assets/README.md

 > [!IMPORTANT]
 > Pactus doesn't support contracts for now, this section will be added after contract support.

+### TestNet

+Other networks, such as Phoenix test network assets can be find in their specific directory, containing the accounts, validators files beside their own readme and docs.

+For example you can fins Phoenix testnet assets [here](./phoenix).

 ## Contribution

 Please make sure you are adding a famous or well-known address, assets. make sure you are following correct json format.